Holden-Harrington/Final_Portfolio_Computational_Physics/README.md

-# Porject Portfolio - Computational Physics
+# Project Portfolio - Computational Physics

 This is a portfolio of all of the computational physics projects Holden Harrington completed at High Point University in the spring semester of 2022.